Become a Proposer and Submit Proposals

 Then, click on Submit Proposals:

-1. Creating your proposer profile by reading and agreeing to the program terms and conditions
+You create your proposer profile by reading and agreeing to the program terms and conditions.

 Once you click on the “Get Started” button, the Terms & Conditions window will pop up:

 Read the terms and conditions carefully before creating your account.
-If you do not agree with the terms, do not proceed.
-If your proposal does not meet these terms, even if it is approved by the xGovs, you will not get paid, and your proposal’s anti-spam deposit will be slashed.
+If you disagree with the terms, do not proceed.
+If your proposal does not meet these terms, even if it is approved, you will not get paid, and your anti-spam deposit will be slashed.

-The proposer account creation fee is a one-time, non-refundable fee that serves two purposes:
+The 100 Algo proposer account creation fee is a one-time, non-refundable fee that serves two purposes:

 After accepting the Terms, the sign-up window will be displayed: